CALL US: +44 (0)20 8004 3492

 Once you have set up your new business or found your feet in your new job, you can turn your attention to extending your time in the States or even making your move more permanent.

 If, on the other hand, you don’t want to make the U.S. your permanent home but would still like to stay a few more years, you should be able to apply to extend your visa from within the US.
-With the E-1 and E-2 visas, for example, there is no maximum limit to the number of extensions you may be granted, potentially leaving you to live the American dream indefinitely!
+With the E-1 and E-2 visas, for example, there is no maximum limit to the number of extensions you may be granted, provided you continue to meet the visa criteria.

 This article does not constitute direct legal advice and is for informational purposes only.